 - Include a call-to-action button that encourages them to sign up for your newsletter, download your e-book or schedule a demo.

-- Use a live chat app in the Infusionsoft by Keap marketplace to create or lookup an Infusionsoft by Keap contact, add a tag, send the transcript to the system and trigger automation.
+- Use a live chat app in the Keap marketplace to create or lookup an Keap contact, add a tag, send the transcript to the system and trigger automation.

 When your team isn’t able to connect with prospects in real time, the chat box turns into a lead capture form that allows you to grow your email list by making it easy for site visitors to send you their information.